Millipede (video game): Legacy

 In 1995, Millipede was released together with Centipede on the Game Boy under the title Arcade Classic No. 2: Centipede / Millipede.
-This version was developed by The Code Monkeys and published by Nintendo.
+This version was developed by The Code Monkeys for Accolade and published by Nintendo.

 In 1997, it was included in Arcade's Greatest Hits: The Atari Collection 2 for the PlayStation.

 In 2005, Millipede was combined with Super Breakout and Lunar Lander for the Game Boy Advance.

 The arcade and Atari 2600 versions of the game were rereleased in the 2005 Atari Anthology for the Xbox and PlayStation 2.
 Millipede and Centipede were made available for the Xbox 360 via Xbox Live Arcade in 2007.

 High scores

 Donald Hayes of New Hampshire scored a world record 10,627,331 points playing Millipede on December 26, 2004.
 The highest Millipede score played under tournament settings is 495,126 points, also by Hayes.

 In the default high-scores table of the arcade version, the initials "ED" and "FXL" refer to Ed Logg (designing and programming) and Franz Lanzinger (who helped in designing and testing), respectively.